Quintin Dailey: Early life and legal troubles

-Playing career
+Professional career

 The controversy followed him to Chicago.
 Women's groups and the Chicago press protested against his presence on the team, and building owners refused to have him as a tenant.
 John Schulian of the Chicago Sun-Times criticized the preferential treatment he had received as a star basketball player, saying that "if he were just another creep off the street, he would still be learning what a chamber of horrors the halls of justice can be."
 At his first press conference after being drafted, he refused to express any remorse for his crime or sympathy for his victim, and claimed no one gave him a chance to tell his side of the story.
 The student he assaulted sued him in 1983, and Dailey settled by paying $100,000 and apologizing to her.

 Despite the off-court distractions, Dailey averaged 15.1 points per game in his first season with the Bulls and was chosen for that year's NBA All-Rookie Team.
 The following year was his most productive, when he averaged 18.2 points.

-In 1985, a rookie Michael Jordan replaced Dailey as starting shooting guard for the Bulls.
+During the 1984-85 season, a rookie Michael Jordan replaced Dailey as starting shooting guard for the Bulls.
 Dailey complained, calling himself "a player who likes to shine a little bit myself".
-On March 20, 1985, in a game where the Bulls visited San Antonio, Dailey, going against usual NBA decorum, had a ballboy bring him food during the game.
-As the third quarter drew to a close, Dailey was on the bench eating a slice of pizza, nachos, popcorn and a soft drink.
+On March 20, 1985, in a game where the Bulls visited San Antonio, Dailey had a ballboy bring him food while on the bench during the game, violation of informal NBA decorum.
+As the third quarter drew to a close, Dailey was consuming a slice of pizza, nachos, popcorn and a soft drink.

 Over his ten years in the NBA he averaged 14.1 points per game but continued to be a distraction off the court, missing games and violating NBA drug policy on two occasions.

-In the 1985 film To Live and Die in L.A., directed by Chicago native William Friedkin, Dailey's performance in a Bulls game is praised by the main character, Richard Chance (William Petersen): “Quintin Dailey got 30 points.
+In the 1985 film To Live and Die in L.A., directed by Chicago native William Friedkin, Dailey's performance in a Bulls game is praised by the main character, Richard Chance (William Petersen), when he remarks, "Quintin Dailey got 30 points.
 The guy's unbelievable, man.
 Say all you want about Michael Jordan, he's a great f**kin' ballplayer, but Quintin Dailey's got a gun like a howitzer, man.
 Thirty feet—boom, boom, boom.
 He gets hot, he's fabulous."

-Post playing career
+Post-playing career

-In 1996, Dailey was hired by the Clark County Parks and Recreation Department.
+In 1996, Dailey was hired by the Clark County, Nevada, Parks and Recreation Department.
 He eventually became a recreation and cultural program supervisor, a position he maintained until his death.
 He had a variety of responsibilities, including gang intervention, sports and special events.
 He also refereed basketball games from 2000 until 2010.

+Death

 Dailey died in his sleep in Las Vegas at the age of 49 on November 8, 2010, due to hypertensive cardiovascular disease.
 He was survived by a daughter, Quinci, and a son, Quintin Jr., who played basketball at Eastern Michigan University.